andrewlazenka/NFLRushStats/README.md

 #### Search

 The search field can be useful for finding records in which you already know some information you'd like to look for.
-The table is indexed on the four fields seen in the browser, so feel free to search for a player's name, total rushing yards, longest rush, or total rushing touchdowns.
+The table is indexed on the six fields seen in the browser, so feel free to search for a player's name, team, position, total rushing yards, longest rush, or total rushing touchdowns.

 This feature makes an api request to the backend process which will run the search query using a package called [Fuse.js](https://fusejs.io/).
 The input field uses